astroseger/atomspace-dgraph-comparison/01_VA_autodataset/README.md

-## Motivations of this experiment
+﻿## Motivations of this experiment

-The general target of this study is to assess possibility of using DGraph in Opencog as part of episodic memory.
+The general target of this study is to assess the possibility of using DGraph in Opencog as a part of the episodic memory.
-This particular experiment is a first step in which we generate relatively simply dataset and we compare the performance of dgraph and atomspace for different queries.
+This particular experiment is a first step in which we generate relatively simply dataset for the comparison of the performance of dgraph and atomspace for different queries.

 ### Dataset

-In this dataset we have set of people who could like different object.
-We have different restaurants and we have set of simple reservations.
+In this dataset we have set of people who like different objects.
+We have different restaurants and we have set of reservations in these restaurants.
 The sample dataset in atomspace looks like this
 ```scheme
 (EvaluationLink (PredicateNode "Likes")